Blood donation restrictions on men who have sex with men: Europe

 Several European countries do not have deferral policies for men who have sex with men (MSM).
 The donation is allowed if the donor has not had a risky sexual encounter, but not depending on the sexual orientation of the donor.
-For example, in Italy, the questionnaire item for sexual behavior is symmetrical with respect to homosexual, heterosexual and bisexual intercourses and mentions them explicitly, as well as all points of sexual contact (oral, genital, anal), and does not mention usage of protection.
+For example, in Italy, the questionnaire item for sexual behaviour is symmetrical with respect to homosexual, heterosexual and bisexual intercourses and mentions them explicitly, as well as all points of sexual contact (oral, genital, anal), and does not mention usage of protection.

 The UK since November 2017 has implemented a 3-month deferral policy on all gay/bi men who want to donate their blood.
 However, this did not apply to Northern Ireland until 2020.
 The Advisory Committee on the Safety of Blood, Tissues and Organs recommended the policy change after a study concluded that a total ban may breach equality legislation and that the risk of HIV reaching the blood supply would only increase by approximately 2%.
 In December 2020, it was announced that the UK would move to a personalised sexual behaviour risk assessment and scrap the deferral period specific to MSM.

-In Ireland, MSM may donate blood if they have not engaged in oral or anal sex with another man at least 12 months prior to a donation.
-This policy came into effect from 16 January 2017.
-On 27 July 2015, Tomás Heneghan, a 23-year-old University of Limerick student and journalist from Galway, began a legal challenge in the High Court against the permanent deferral imposed on MSM donors.
+In Ireland, MSM were historically subject to lifelong ban, until a change implemented in January 2017 that instituted a 12-month deferral policy.
+On 27 July 2015, Tomás Heneghan, a 23-year-old University of Limerick student, and journalist from Galway began a legal challenge in the High Court against the permanent deferral imposed on MSM donors.
 He argued that the questionnaire and interview process used by the IBTS does not adequately assess the risk of disease transmission posed by his donation.
 He claims this is in breach of EU law.
 He said that both failed to consider the length of time between a donor's last sexual experience and the end of a "window period" in which infections are sometimes not detected.
 Heneghan's previous sexual activity posed no risk of infection, according to HSE-approved advice and he said the service had no evidence upon which it could legitimately impose a life-long ban on him donating blood.
 Following several adjournments of the case to allow the blood service and Department of Health to examine and develop the donation policies, in late June 2016 the Irish Blood Transfusion Service recommended that the lifetime ban on MSM be reduced to a 12-month ban.
 Later that week the Minister for Health Simon Harris agreed to the recommendations and announced the reduction would take place.
-However no timeline was reported for the implementation of the new policies.
+However, no timeline was reported for the implementation of the new policies.